 My oldest is getting married.
 Yes, that outs me as old enough to have become a mother the year I graduated from college.

-This itself seems strange, because I feel pretty much the same as I did at 14, back when I used to sneak out of the house wearing a halter top.
+That itself seems strange, because I feel pretty much the same as I did at 14, back when I used to sneak out of the house wearing a halter top under whatever mom-approved top I wore over it.
 It’s such a distinct feeling that when I walk past my reflection in a store window I don’t instantly recognize the person hustling along, the woman carrying my purse and wearing my jacket.
 I have to remind myself, that’s me.
-That skinny insecure 14 year old self is history.
+My skinny insecure 14-year-old self is history.